The Research Proposal should be a clear and concise presentation of the applicant's proposed research.

 - In an effort to maximize the research benefit of the award, the program encourages that every effort be made to minimize the utilization of the award to cover indirect costs.
 Indirect costs may not exceed 10% of the award value.
 This award is developed as a gift and is not considered a research grant.

-- The applicant may allocate up to $50,000 per year in salary and fringe benefits support for the applicant and/or a lab tech or similar position type.
+- The applicant may allocate up to $75,000 USD per year in salary and fringe benefits support for the applicant and/or a lab tech or similar position type.

-- Salaries and fringe benefits for mentors, post-doctoral fellows, or students may not be included.
+- Salaries and fringe benefits for mentors or students may not be included.

-- Equipment purchases with a single item value of greater than $2,500 may not be included.
+- Equipment purchases with a single item value of greater than $2,500 USD may not be included.
 Rental of equipment is preferred where possible.